-- 3.21 Until 31st March 2015, Transport NI were responsible for car parking including ticketing, enforcement, maintenance and tariff setting.
-Transport NI implemented proposals to maximise the utilisation of the existing parking provision in the main towns and devised parking strategies to provide convenient short stay car parking close to each town centre with longer stay parking located further out.
-Where practical, parking has also been proposed convenient to bus stations to encourage public transport use by commuters.
-Since 1 April 2015, off-street parking is the responsibility of Fermanagh and Omagh District Council. - 3.22 There are a number of Park & Ride and Park & Share car parks in both Districts (see Appendix 5).
-It should be noted that some of the facilities are more formal arrangements than others. - 3.23 It should also be noted that there are a number of other 'publicly available' car parks that are privately owned though primarily for customer use.
+3.22 Until 31st March 2015, Transport NI were responsible for car parking including ticketing, enforcement, maintenance and tariff setting.
+Transport NI implemented proposals to maximise the utilisation of the existing off street parking provision in the main towns and devised parking strategies to provide convenient short stay car parking close to each town centre with longer stay free parking located further out.
+Where practical, parking has also been

+- proposed convenient to bus stations to encourage public transport use by commuters.
+From the 1st April 2015, off-street parking became the responsibility of the Fermanagh and Omagh Council. - 3.23 On street parking is managed by Transport NI and a parking strategy has been implemented to make best use of the on street parking provision in the main towns by providing restricted waiting parking close to each town centre with longer duration unrestricted parking further away from the town centre.
+There are a number of Park & Ride and Park & Share car parks in both Districts (see Appendix 5).
+It should be noted that some of the facilities are more formal arrangements than others. - 3.24 It should also be noted that there are a number of other 'publicly available' car parks that are privately owned though primarily for customer use.
 In Enniskillen, these include ASDA, Lidl, Dunnes Stores, Tesco, Erneside, Brewster Park, and at Enniskillen Omniplex.
 In Omagh, these include Dunnes Stores, Asda, Lidl, Great Northern Retail Park, St Patrick's Park, and at the Grange on Lisanelly Avenue.